tankris/Java-Practice-Programs/README.md

 triangle

 /leetCode
-- twoSum.java : Return index of the elements in an array whose sum equals a target value
+- twoSum : Return index of the elements in an array whose sum equals a target value
+- maxProfit : Find the best time to buy and sell a stock